Doctor of Occupational Therapy, OTD

 General Information for the Army-Baylor Entry-Level OTD Program Description

 The Entry-Level Army-Baylor Occupational Therapy Doctorate (OTD) program provides an accelerated, learner-centered, occupation based, educational program that emphasizes academic excellence, life-long-scholarship, and servant leadership.
 This 30 month, educational program prepares doctoral-level, U.S. Army commissioned Occupational Therapy practitioners with the requisite clinical reasoning skills and professional values to be responsive to the occupational needs of persons, organizations and populations within the military they serve.
-Graduates are eligible to sit for the national certification examination administered by the National Board for Certification in Occupational Therapy (NBCOT).
 Graduates are employed as U.S. Army Occupational Therapists in such settings as hospitals, mental health facilities, combat stress control units, operational field units, rehabilitation hospitals, out-patient settings, administrative and leadership positions within the Army community.
-The Entry-Level Army-Baylor OTD program was granted CANDIDACY status by the accreditation by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Blvd., Suite 200, North Bethesda, MD 20852-4929.
+The Entry-Level Army-Baylor OTD program was granted CANDIDACY status and preaccreditation by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Blvd., Suite 200, North Bethesda, MD 20852-4929.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is https://acoteonline.org/.
 We are working to acquire approved accreditation prior to the first cohort graduation in 2024.
 For the graduate to sit for the national certification examination for the Occupational Therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 The following must occur:

 - The program must hold ACOTE Candidacy Status,